Andrew Benintendi Player Props: White Sox vs. Athletics

-Andrew Benintendi -- with a slugging percentage of .500 in his past 10 games, including six extra-base hits -- will be in action for the Chicago White Sox against the Oakland Athletics, with Kyle Muller on the hill, on July 1 at 4:07 PM ET.
+Andrew Benintendi -- batting .333 in his past 10 games -- will be in action for the Chicago White Sox versus the Oakland Athletics, with Paul Blackburn on the mound, on July 2 at 4:07 PM ET.

-In his most recent game, he racked up two extra-base hits (2-for-4 with two doubles and two RBI) against the Athletics.
+He had a hitless performance in his most recent game (0-for-5 with an RBI) against the Athletics.

 Andrew Benintendi Game Info & Props vs. the Athletics